nickovic/rtamt/README_syntax_extensions.md

         return node
 ```

 Now, we are ready to parse XSTL formulas and create an internal representation of the AST.
-We may create an `XStlAst` object that merge `XStlLexer` and `XStlParser` from ANTLR, and `XStlAstParserVisitor` that enables to parse RTAMT AST in specific XSTL case similar to `StlAst` in `rtamt/syntax/ast/parser/xstl/specification_parser.py`
+We may create an `XStlAst` object that merge `XStlLexer` and `XStlParser` from ANTLR, and `XStlAstParserVisitor` that enables to parse RTAMT AST in specific XSTL case as well as `StlAst`.
+This is done in `rtamt/syntax/ast/parser/xstl/specification_parser.py`

 ```python
 from rtamt.syntax.ast.parser.abstract_ast_parser import ast_factory